1933 Facts, Fun Trivia and History

 The first ‘Nude Scene’ in a mainstream movie is often credited to Hedy Lamarr in Extase (Ecstasy).

 On March 15, The Dow Jones Industrial Average rose from 53.84 to 62.10.
-The day’s gain of 15.34%, achieved during the depths of the Great Depression, is the largest 1-day percentage gain for the index.
+The day’s gain of 15.34%, achieved during the depths of the Great Depression, is the most significant 1-day percentage gain for the index.

-Frances Perkins was named Secretary of Labor by President Roosevelt, the first US female cabinet member.
+President Roosevelt named Frances Perkins Secretary of Labor, the first US female cabinet member.

 The first Boeing 247 took flight.